 - 99% of respondents were very satisfied or fairly satisfied with the service provided at the scene and 100% felt that the Fire Service kept the effects of the incident to a minimum.

-- 99% of respondents were satisfied with the service provided at the scene, with 89% being very satisfied.
+- 97% of respondents were satisfied with the service provided at the scene.

 Since the start of the Automatic Fire Alarm Policy in December 2011 there has been a reduction in attendances by West Yorkshire Fire and Rescue Service (WYFRS) to unwanted fire calls of more than 42%.
 However, WYFRS currently still attend over 3,600 false calls from automatic fire alarms each year as a result of faulty apparatus or poor management.
 This accounts for 16% of total fire calls.